blackrhinoabm/CBDC-sim/README.md

 Currently the model can be run using debug_cbdc.py

 # Structure
 The model uses the Black Rhino architecture in which the model is run from the __main__ file.
+To run the model two folders are required: an input folder (containing general and agent specific input parameters) and an output folder (where the transaction output csv will be stored).

-The simularion order is:
+The simulation order is:

+1. (optionally) Update the set-parameters notebook to change parameters in the input folder
-1. Load parameters from input/parameters.json
+2. Load parameters from input/parameters.json
-2. Initialise Environment class containing agents and measurements
+3. Initialise Environment class containing agents and measurements
-3. Run the runner
+4. Run the runner
-4. Which calls the updater
+5. Which calls the updater
-5. Which contains a time loop that for every period
+6. Which contains a time loop that for every period
-6. Accrues from banks interest to the household and firm
+7. Accrues from banks interest to the household and firm
-7. For each transaction an entry is saved to the environment
+8. For each transaction an entry is saved to the environment
-8. At the end of the simulation the output is a csv file with all transactions (in output folder)
+9. At the end of the simulation the output is a csv file with all transactions (in output folder)

+# Changing how the model works
+The simplest way to change how the model works is by changing the parameters.
+For deeper structural changes the most important logic of the model (day loop) happens in the updater.py file.
+You can change the simulation there.

 # Future / Click application
 Once the model is finished the model can be downloaded using: